Model Evaluation

 Looking Ahead

-In the next lesson, we will focus on overfitting and regularization.
+In the next lesson, we focus on overfitting and regularization.

 The goal is not to chase metrics.